formsbyair/Documentation/docs/_docs/questions/types/display-content.md

 order: 5
 ---

-Display static text and images in a form e.g. terms and conditions
+Display static text and images in a form

 #### Basic formatting

-Use the toolbar in *Editor* view to make text Bold/Italic/Underline, and insert hyperlinks and images.
+Use the toolbar in **Editor** view to make text Bold/Italic/Underline, and insert hyperlinks and images.

 Image URLs must point to existing images on the internet, you can't upload custom images currently.